Lahad Khater

 Lahad Khater (1881–1975) was a Lebanese educator, historian, journalist and writer.
-He was the editor of a Jesuit publication entitled Al Bashir between 1924 and 1947.
+He was the editor of a Jesuit publication entitled Al-Bashir between 1924 and 1947.

 Biography

-Khater was born in Btater, a village in Aley district, on 1 March 1881.
+Khater was born in Rwayset el Naamen, a village in Aley district, on 1 March 1881.
 Following his graduation from Al Hikme high school in Beirut he began to work as a teacher.
 Later he joined Saint Joseph University and Al Farir College.
 He established a school in his village where he was a teacher.

-In 1924 Khater became the editor of Al Bashir which he held until 1947 when the magazine folded.
+In 1924 Khater became the editor of Al-Bashir which he held until 1947 when the magazine folded.
 He published many books most of which were about the history of Lebanon.
 His book Ahd al-mutasarrifîn fi Lubnân 1861–1918 which was published in Beirut in 1967 is about the major political events in Lebanon in the period between 1861 and 1918.
 He died in 1975.